James B. Simmons

 James B. Simmons (c.
 1827 – December 17, 1905), was a minister and abolitionist during the Antebellum period.
 He served as a Baptist minister in Providence, Rhode Island; Indianapolis, Indiana; Philadelphia, Pennsylvania; and New York City.

-After the American Civil War, he was an American missionary who was Corresponding Secretary of the American Baptist Home Mission Society from 1867–74.
+After the American Civil War, he was an American missionary who was Corresponding Secretary of the American Baptist Home Mission Society from 1867 to 1874.
 He was an early benefactor and trustee of Hardin–Simmons University in Texas, which is partially named for him.

 Early life and education

 He was born in North East, Dutchess County, New York in 1827.
 His father William Simmons was a thrifty farmer of Dutch extraction.
 His mother Clarissa Roe, of Scotch descent, was thrown from a carriage and killed when James was not quite five months old.

 He had four older siblings: Hervey Roe, Edward W. Julia and Amanda.
 His brother Edward, eleven years older than Simmons, was a teacher in a classic school of Sheffield.
 He prepared for an advanced education by his brother and he also attended Madison University's (now Colgate University) preparatory department in Hamilton, New York from 1846 to 1847.
 He decided to become a Baptist after hearing an evangelist speak in Sheffield.
 Rev. John LaGrange baptized him at the old Northeast Baptist Church.
 He worked as a farmer and a teacher while receiving his education and also attended prayer meetings.
 He entered Brown University in 1847 and graduated in 1851.
 He studied alongside his wife at a seminary in Rochester, New York for one year.
 They also studied together at Newton Theological Seminary and he finished his education there in 1854.